bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 }
 ```

-## Create a Widget
+## Creating a Widget

-Next, we will use the Widget Template to add the links and the images.
+Next, we will use the widget template to add the links and images.
 For more examples, see [Code Samples](/api-docs/storefront/widgets/widgets-code-samples).

-* name -- Something short and descriptive. (required)
+* `name` -- This should be a short and descriptive name for the widget (required)
-* description -- a longer explanation if needed (not required)
+* `description` -- A longer explanation of the widget, if needed
-* widget_configuration -- Based on the original widget_template configuration and can vary by the widget created
+* `widget_configuration` -- Based on the original `widget_template` configuration and can vary by the widget created
-	* image_source -- Since this is the handlebar placeholder, it requires an image value
+	* `image_source` -- Since this is the Handlebar placeholder, it requires an image value.
-* widget_template_uuid -- UUID from the Widget Template response
+* `widget_template_uuid` -- UUID from the Widget Template response

 For widget_configuration `images` is the top level array, with `image_url` and `image_source` for each object.
 There are three images in this example since the width of each was set to 33.3%.